Our customers have been hired by:

-Recruiters spend only 6 seconds scanning each CV.
-So the very first impression is key.
-If you submit a neat, properly organised document, you’ll convince the recruiters to spend more time on your CV.
+Recruiters spend only 6-7 seconds scanning each CV.
+So, the very first impression is key.
+If you submit a neat, properly organized document, you’ll convince the recruiters to spend more time on your CV.

-Here’s how to format a CV the right way.
+Here’s how to make a CV format the right way.

 Start with creating a CV outline divided into the following sections:

 - Personal Profile: CV Objective or CV Summary

 - Work Experience